dmx-systems/dmx-documentation/docs/user.rst

 Creating a topic type
 =====================

-To create your own topic type with a few properties here is how to procede.
+To create your own topic type with a few properties here is how to proceed.
 Let's say you want to add a topic type "publication".
 Each publication shall have a title and a year.